Don't Tell Me What To Do, Just Send Money: The Essential Parenting Guide to the College Years

 - Expanding Horizons…

-Encourage your son or daughter to try classes in new areas of interest, to join activities, to volunteer for community service, and to get involved in areas outside of academics.
+Encourage your student to try classes in new areas of interest, to join activities, to volunteer for community service, and to get involved in areas outside of academics.
 It takes more than strong academics to have a well-rounded college life and expanding their horizons sets the stage for future success at college and beyond.
 Also, as students explore various campus offerings, it is normal for them to change direction.
-Expect that your son or daughter may change their area of academic interest several times.
+Expect that your student may change their area of academic interest several times.
 There are advisors and peer mentors who are available to help them plan along the way as they make these changes.

 Unlike high school, the university releases grade information only to the student.
 Due to privacy rules, the university cannot give out grades to others without the student’s consent.
-In general, having open lines of communication is one of the most successful ways to share in your son or daughter’s academic experience.
+In general, having open lines of communication is one of the most successful ways to share in your student's academic experience.
 You might want to focus on asking them about courses, rather than focusing on grades.
-Invite your son or daughter to share with you the discovery of new academic interests and intellectual passions.
+Invite your student to share with you the discovery of new academic interests and intellectual passions.

 - Plan Family Communication…

 Most incoming students need to retain a strong sense of family identity and wish to be apprised about/included in family activities and decision-making even though they may be away from home.
 It is important for a student to hear news from home, without feeling like their family is keeping tabs on them.
 Even though you may feel like calling your student every day, it helps to set up a designated time to talk.
 For those “in-between times”, it is encouraged to let them reach out to you.
 For small bits of news… e-mail is always good!

 Midterms and final exam periods are extremely stressful times for even the mellowest student.
 Try to be supportive, and not alarmed, if your normally level-headed student seems flustered.
 Consider sending a care package or e-card to show that you are thinking about them during this stressful time.